 A major difficulty in platform corporate governance lies in the dynamic relationship of platform system, which makes the original layer nested network relationship more complex (Schmeiss, Hoelzle, & Tech, 2019).
 On the one hand, in the era of digital economy, big data analysis and artificial intelligence are the keys to drive the decision-making of platform corporates.
 The algorithm of platform corporates is fast, so the business model is constantly adjusted and innovated (Gong et al., 2020).
 On the other hand, the transactions reached by platform participants are changing in real time.
 Moreover, the competition between different platforms is increasingly intensified, and the relationship between the platform and the subject is also changing rapidly.
 There is no traditional employment contract relationship.
 Because it involves the allocation of social resources, there is also a relationship between platform corporates and social systems (Gerwe& Silva, 2020).
 Therefore, platform corporate governance involves the dynamic adaptability of the relationship between "individual and individual", "individual and platform" and "platform corporate and society".
-At present, the online travel, online ordering and online accommodation and other digital platforms to improve point is the bilateral market matching and scheduling, the path optimization of single service can be implemented within the shortest time and distance at the same time also need to satisfy the overall travel, food and rent service system efficiency maximization, at the same time as far as possible to meet the needs of multi-agent, cost in the least resources outside the service and the lowest cost.
 For example, the driving distance and fuel consumption of online hailing cars without load should be as little as possible, and the carrying distance and times of shared bikes between different stations should also be as little as possible.
 The optimization of the platform ecosystem not only shortens the value creation cycle and reduces the cost of the platform, but also reduces the consumption of social resources and improves the efficiency.
 However, the solution of the problems in the dynamic environment also needs to have the vision of development, taking into account the interest disputes and responsibility conflicts in the governance process.